TcMenu/tcMenuLib/examples/colorTftEthernet32/README.md

  * I2C EEPROM device to load and save menu.
  * Ethernet shield for MKR range attached.

 Out of the box this is built for an MKR board with an I2C 8574 expander and an I2C EEPROM also attached.
 For simplicity it does not use DHCP to configure the network interface.
 Just change the address to one within your networks range.

+In order to connect using the Java API there are two possibilities, either use the connector UI that's shipped with TcMenu, or work with the tcMenu API directly.
+See [https://github.com/davetcc/tcMenu]

+We'll soon be writing an API in C# that is fairly much inline with the Java API.
+This will give even more options for using tcMenu remotely.

 The files in this example are as follows:

  * `colorTftEthernet.emf` the menu editor designer file, used only to load menu into the designer.
  * `colorTftEthernet32.ino` the main sketch file, this will be modified by designer when new callbacks are added.